Java client for QuestDB

 Reading array columns:

 getDoubleArrayElements(col, row) returns a flattened double[] in row-major order.
-Use getArrayNDims(col, row) to discover the dimensionality.
-For example, reading a 2D DOUBLE[][] column:
+Use getArrayNDims(col, row) to discover the dimensionality:

 int nDims = batch.getArrayNDims(colIndex, row); // e.g. 2